 Start by visiting in the pasture or paddock.
 Clean up manure, check for fences; do anything but approach your horse.
 If your horse approaches you, don’t reach out and try to catch it.
 Just let it approach, perhaps sniff at you, and then you walk away.
 Don’t let your horse walk away from you.

 If the horse allows you to get near enough to catch it spend a little time doing something enjoyable like scratching, massaging or grooming.
 Use your knowledge of what your horse likes.

 If your horse only runs away when it sees you coming with a halter and lead rope, then always approach it with a halter and lead over your shoulder.
 You have to teach your horse that the appearance of the halter and lead does not mean you are going to lead it into work.

-Tip: Friendly horses in your paddocks might help you out.
-If they will walk up to you for pats and scratches, your hard to catch horse will see their behavior and may imitate them.
+Friendly horses in your paddocks might help you out, however.
+If they will walk up to you for pats and scratches, your hard-to-catch horse will see their behavior and may imitate them.

 Continue to visit your horse occasionally, so that it doesn’t decide your appearance means unpleasant work.